BrendanT2248/Project-1-GitHub-Fundamentals-ELK-Stack-Deployment/README.md

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![docker ps command](https://github.com/BrendanT2248/Project-1-GitHub-Fundamentals-ELK-Stack-Deployment/blob/main/Images/docker%20ps%20status%20on%20elk%20machine%202.PNG)

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- Web-1-VM (10.0.0.5)
+- Web-2-VM (10.0.0.6)

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Filebeat
+- Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat:
+  - Filebeat collects log data from specific files on machines.
+Examples of log data that Filebeat can collect are audit logs, deprecation logs, gc logs, server logs and slow logs.
+- Metricbeat:
+  - Metricbeat helps monitor servers and other specified machines by collecting metrics from the system and services running on the server.
+It can collect logs from services such as Apache, HAProxy and System logs,

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

+#### Filebeat
+- Copy the filebeat-configuration.yml file to /etc/ansible/roles.
+- Update the hosts file to include
+- Run the playbook, and navigate to ____ to check that the installation worked as expected.

+#### Metricbeat
-- Copy the _____ file to _____.
+- Copy the metricbeat-configuration.yml file to /etc/ansible/roles.
-- Update the _____ file to include...
+- Update the hosts file to include
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_